-Develop a membership that is representative of our diverse communities
+5.1.
+Increase membership of the Trust that is representative of our diverse communities;

 We recognise that the value of membership lies in the quality of engagement, not solely in the numbers.

 We want to organically build and recruit members from our six districts to ensure that it is representative of our diverse communities, and in turn enables wider representation on our Council of Governors.